Tuesday, April 18, 2023

 Progress is still incredibly slow.
 It has been over a year since we started the exterior remodel.
 We had a guy start forming some retaining walls for the front and side yards but he hasn't been back for weeks. 😞 We really haven't made any progress over the last several months but spring at least has things looking a bit more like home.

-We've started staining, painting, adding details.
-Still have alot more to do, but we are making progress again....I had my front door built and installed, we are in the process of undertaking the awnings over the windows and garage door, the new garage door should be here soon, and we are getting since of the detail work installed.
+We've started staining, painting, and adding details.
+Still have alot more to do, but we are making progress again....I had my front door built and installed, we are in the process of undertaking the awnings over the windows and garage door, the new garage door should be here soon, and we are getting some of the detail work installed.

 For whatever reason, I can't upload these photos in the right order.
 Here's the door before we oiled and installed it.